dminikulin/anagram_creator/README.md

-# Anagram creator
+# Check your anagram!

-Little program for manual anagram creation, written with React + TS + Tailwind.
+Little program for anagram checking, written with React + TS + Tailwind.

 How to use:

 1. Enter your original sentence.
-2. The field for anagram will appear automatically.
-Start entering the anagram.
+This will be the basis of your anagram.
-3. During your typing, you will see your original sentence and the used symbols will be highlighted in gray.
-4. You can select if your anagram will be strict or not.
-A non-strict anagram is the one that uses characters from original sentence at least once, but can be longer (e.g.: *'Aphex Twin'* => **'Next Heap With'**)
-5. If you enter at least 1 extra symbol, not present in original sentence, the program will pick that up and show you a warning.
-6. If you use all the characters from original sentence, the program will show you a success message!

-~~Next steps:~~

-1. ~~Animations.~~
-2. ~~Toggle for ideal and non-ideal anagrams (non-ideal anagrams can use extra characters).~~

-**All additional steps are completed!
-Enjoy the project!**
+2. After you submit the sentence, a new field will appear.
+This is where you enter the anagram you have in mind.
+By default, in the anagram each letter of your original sentence is used only once.
+Basic punctuation and spaces are ignored.
+3. If you want to have repeating characters in your sentence, click "Allow repeats".
+This way, the characters from your original sentence can appear in the anagram more than once.
+4. The characters not present in original sentence are not allowed in the anagram.
+5. If you want to start over, just press "Reset".